rgbycch/rgbycch-rest/README.md

 2 run 'mvn clean install -DskipTests' to build the api

-3 change directory to rgbycch-service

-4 run 'mvn jetty:run -DskipTests' to start the test api at http://localhost:8080
+3 run 'mvn jetty:run -DskipTests' to start the test api at http://localhost:8080